mnuccioarpae/apg/README.md

-# README for PGCLI #
+# README for CLI2 #

-PGCLI is a PrettyGoodCommandLine interface for component control and management in PostgreSQL environments.
+CLI2 is a PrettyGoodCommandLine interface for component control and management in PostgreSQL environments.

 ## Usage ##